chrissimpkins/cinder/docs/index.md

 <pre><code class="nohighlight">$ cd [projectname]</code></pre>

-### Install the Cinder Theme
+### Install the Cindercone Theme

-Choose one of the following install approaches:

-#### 1. Install with pip

-If you are using MkDocs v0.15.0 or higher, you can install the Cinder theme with pip using the command:

-<pre><code class="nohighlight">$ pip install mkdocs-cinder</code></pre>

-MkDocs projects use a YAML settings file called `mkdocs.yml`.
-This is located in the root of your project directory after you use the `mkdocs new` command.
-Open the file in a text editor and modify it to define Cinder in the `theme` setting as follows (note that this is case-sensitive):

-<pre><code class="yaml">site_name: [YOURPROJECT]
-theme: cinder
-pages:
-- Home: index.md
-</code></pre>

-**Theme Updates**: If you choose the pip install approach, you can update your Cinder theme to new releases with the command `$ pip install --upgrade mkdocs-cinder`.
-Then re-build your static site files (see instructions below).

-#### 2. Manual Install

-Download the Cinder theme archive.
+Download the Cindercone theme archive.

-<a href="https://github.com/chrissimpkins/cinder/releases/download/v0.9.4/cinder.zip"><button type="button" class="btn btn-success"><i class="fa fa-cloud-download"></i>  Download Cinder v0.9.4</button></a>
+<a href="https://github.com/scotte/cindercone/releases/download/v1.0.0/cinder.zip"><button type="button" class="btn btn-success"><i class="fa fa-cloud-download"></i>  Download Cindercone v1.0.0</button></a>

-Unpack the contents of the archive into a directory named `cinder` at the top level of your MkDocs project directory.
+Unpack the contents of the archive into a directory named `cindercone` at the top level of your MkDocs project directory.

 Your project directory should now look like this:

 <pre><code class="nohighlight">.
 ├── mkdocs.yml
-├── cinder
+├── cindercone
 │     ├── css
 │     ├── img
 │     ├── js